klmp200/gollico/README.md

 - Occurrence: retrieves the list of occurrences of a term in an indexed document
 - Text: retrieves the OCRed text of a page / document
 - Image: retrieves the image of a physical page of a document in various predefined formats (thmbnail, etc.)
-- IIIF (International Image Interoperability Framework): standardized API to retrieve and manipulate images from the digital library